Andrea-Difino/Andrea-Difino/README.md

 - 🐳 I'm diving into **NN**
 - ✨ I'm creating:
   1. ML pipeline to censor sensitive data from audios - [repo link](https://github.com/Andrea-Difino/WaveRedact)
-  2. Data pipeline for FAQs generation using Databricks during the stage at Danfoss S.r.l
 - 📫 How to reach me **adifino13@gmail.com**

 <h3 align="left">Connect with me:</h3>